arkarn2020/hooks_basics/README.md

 - Code provided by https://johnsmilga.com

-* This is a practice tutorial to learn React hooks, it's a work in progress ...
+- This is a practice tutorial to learn React hooks, it's a work in progress ...

 ## React hooks are special react functions prefixed with use

+- Must be used inside functional components only (like class components have lifecycle methods)
+- Can't be used inside loops, conditions

+List of react hooks -

+1. useState()
+2. useEffect()
+3. useReducer()
+4. ...

 ### 1. useState